Acrylic Stucco Textures: Choosing Fine, Medium, or Coarse Sand

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

 The Look: A subtle, sandpaper-like finish.
-It creates a uniform, modern appearance that mimics a light sand finish.
+It creates a highly uniform, modern appearance that mimics a light, sponge-floated sand finish.

-Best For: Contemporary homes or commercial buildings where clean lines are priority.
+- Best For: Contemporary homes or commercial buildings where clean, crisp lines are the priority.

-Pros: Easier to clean (holds less dirt) and looks sleek.
+- Pros: Easier to clean (traps less dirt) and looks incredibly sleek.

-Cons: Because it is thin (1/16"), it "telegraphs" imperfections.
-The base coat underneath must be perfectly flat, or you will see every wave in the wall.
+- Cons: Because it is applied so thin (approx 1/16"), it "telegraphs" imperfections.
+The brown coat underneath must be rod-straight and perfectly flat; otherwise, every wave and divot in the wall will be visible.

-The Look: The industry standard.
-It balances smoothness with enough grit to hide minor wall imperfections.
+The Look: The industry standard for residential homes.
+It balances smoothness with enough grit to create a classic stucco shadow line.

-Best For: Residential renovations.
-It provides enough depth to look like traditional stucco but with the color consistency of acrylic.
+- Best For: Standard residential renovations.
+It provides enough depth to look like traditional stucco but with the flawless color consistency of acrylic.

 The Look: Heavy, rugged, and distinct.
 The large stones create deep pockets and shadows.